Human Rights In Our Supply Chain

 4

-In 2023, Aldi UK continued its strategy of mitigating the risk of Modern Slavery occurring in our operations via the provision of Modern Slavery awareness training in the areas of GBFR, high risk Buying areas, Logistics, Human Resources and Construction.
+In 2023, Aldi UK continued its strategy of mitigating the risk of Modern Slavery occurring in our operations via the provision of Modern Slavery awareness training in the areas of GNFR, high risk Buying areas, Logistics, Human Resources and Construction.

 5